 A second reason for the difference between Clark’s results and the previous studies is that most studies of intergenerational transmission of status focus on a single measure of status such as correlation in income between parents and their children.
 But people often trade off one type of status for another.
 A political leader or leading academic typically receives income that would barely scrape them into the top one per cent.
 People take lower pay for more prestigious or interesting jobs.
 Looking a single measure of status will overestimate the change in status as it cannot capture the trade-offs across different domains.

 So how does Clark avoid this problem?
-Clark’s trick is to use rare surnames – an idea suggested to him by the former New York Times science writer Nicholas Wade – and treat them as large families.
+Clark’s trick is to use rare surnames, and treat them as large families.
 By finding rare surnames with high or low status, Clark and a range of colleagues tracked the average status of these surnames across the generations through measures such as relative representation in legal practitioner and medical rolls or lists of the wealthy.

 As a rare surname comprises many people, the noise and trade-offs across different types of status is averaged out across the “family”.
 Surname families have an underlying status genotype that can be tracked more faithfully that the individual phenotypes observed in typical studies.